cyberyom/MFTAnalyzer/README.md

 ## Features

 - **Feature 1:** By simply passing the tool an MFT file, it will generate tables for all relevant data from each and every MFT entry found.
 - **Feature 2:** By passing the <-sn> flag, one will be able to search for specific file entries, using the file name as the search term.
+- **Feature 3:** By passing the <-sm> flag, one will be able to search for specific file entries, using the file entry number as the search term.
-- **Feature 3:** Tool is able to recreate file structure of whole disk, or specific folders, as well as give you a shell in the filesystem, with limited commands.
+- **Feature 4:** Tool is able to recreate file structure of whole disk, or specific folders, as well as give you a shell in the filesystem, with limited commands.
-- **Feature 4:** Tool is capable of carving files in the MFT.
+- **Feature 5:** Tool is capable of carving files in the MFT.
 For resident files, it just pulls the data from the MFT.
 For non-resident files, it will return relevant information to carve the file.